illusio666/employee_attrition_analysis/README.md

 This publicly-available  data set has been sourced from HuggingFace <https://huggingface.co/datasets/Redsmoothy/HR_Attrition>.

-Data is also synthesised as part of the logistic attrition modelling due to the imbalace of Attrition to non-attrition staff.
+Data is also synthesised as part of the logistic attrition modelling due to the imbalance of Attrition to non-attrition staff.

 ## Data Preparation Summary 🧹

 For the ETL notebook, the initial use of ydata-profiling indicated areas for data clean up and any 1:1 correlations between columns.
 This identified several data fields that could be dropped as they added no value to analysis (unique, constants).
 There were no empty values that needed to be imputed and the '0' values were valid and therefore left.

-In anticiation of future analysis, some numeric field that represented ordinal sequences were adapted accordingly and 'ratio' fields were added to give an indication of how pay, time in company and time in role related to each other in case that highlighted any themes during the ML modelling.
-As those created non-numeric values (infinites and invalid values) those were changed for the purpose of analysis but marked accordingly in case they needed to be omitted later on.
+In anticiation of future analysis, some numeric fields representing ordinal categories were recoded appropriately and 'ratio' fields were added to give an indication of how pay, time in company and time in role related to each other in case that highlighted any themes during the ML modelling.
+As those created non-numeric values (infinites and non-numeric values) those were changed for the purpose of analysis but marked accordingly in case they needed to be omitted later on.

 ## Project Approach 🧠